FRAUD! Business Perspective – December 2022

 - Business Executive Scam

 - Employee Email Hack

 Once again, this requires ACCESS.
 And it begins simply.
 An employee receives an email that contains the malware.
 “Spear Phishing” it’s called.
 All heck will break loose if the innocent or seductive looking attachment accompanying the email is opened!
 If it is, the malware is installed.

-- That gives the attacker entry to critical systems and data.
+- The attacker may gain entry to critical systems and data.

 - Threats to delete records may follow to add urgency.

-How to protect yourself from Transactional or Cyberthreat Fraud – Strengthen Security Protocols
+Protect yourself from Transactional or Cyberthreat Fraud – Strengthen Security Protocols!

 - Dual controls for ACH and wire transactions are highly recommended and typically required by your financial institution.